 Our last option is almost as good as the other two when it comes to server availability and the ability to bypass geoblocks, but VyprVPN fails to deliver on the speed front.
 Whether you’re streaming a show or checking the status of your local Russian bank account, VyprVPN is just not that fast.

 If this is something you’re willing to look past, VyprVPN comes with great app compatibility, its own DNS protection, and Chameleon — a VPN protocol that strives to excel in countries with strong internet censorship.
-Pricing isn’t great at $8.33 per month on the yearly plan, but you can find out more about it in our VyprVPN review.
+Pricing isn’t too bad at $5 per month on the annual plan , but you can find out more about it in our VyprVPN review.